Kotlin/kotlinx.serialization/docs/formats.md

 ```
 This may be used to encode COSE structures, see [RFC 9052 2.
 Basic COSE Structure](https://www.rfc-editor.org/rfc/rfc9052#section-2).

+### Custom CBOR-specific Serializers
+Both Cbor encoders and decoders implement the interface [CborEncoder](CborEncoder.kt),
+which contains a single property, exposing the current CBOR serialization configuration.
+This makes it possible to react to switches such as, `preferCborLabelsOverNames` or `writeDefiniteLengths`, for example.

 ## ProtoBuf (experimental)

 [Protocol Buffers](https://developers.google.com/protocol-buffers) is a language-neutral binary format that normally